The AI Protocol Revolution: A Story of History Repeating Itself

 Think about your own behavior.
 How often do you ask ChatGPT or Google's AI for information instead of visiting websites yourself?
 Now multiply that by billions of users and add AI agents that never sleep, never get tired, and can visit thousands of sites per second.

 Currently, there's a booming market for web scrapers—tools that help AI read websites designed for humans.
 But we propose that this is transitional, like mobile websites before responsive design.
-The same databases that generate HTML for humans will soon serve API responses via MCP and A2A directly to AI agents.
+The same databases that generate HTML for humans are able to generate tailored AI responses via MCP and A2A directly to AI agents, without the messy parsing of HTML.

 The Business Model Breaking Point

 The impact on media and content businesses is existential.
-Cloudflare (who can see ~20% of total web traffic) data shows that for every visitor Anthropic refers back to a website, its crawlers have already visited tens of thousands of pages.
+Cloudflare (who can see ~20% of total web traffic, 63 million requests per second) data shows that for every visitor Anthropic refers back to a website, its crawlers have already visited tens of thousands of pages.
 OpenAI's crawler scraped websites 1,700 times for every referral, while Google's ratio was 14-to-1

 The Human Question